 This figure depicts the high-level architecture available with the VMware vSphere+ and vSAN+ offerings with VxRail.
 Highly valued VMware Cloud Services, such as Admin Services, Developer Services, and Add-on Services will continue to be developed, enhanced, and made available over time to customers to extend the capabilities of their on-premises VxRail environment.

 Centralized management for these services is provided through the VMware Cloud Console.
 The on-premises infrastructure that hosts all customer workloads connects to the VMware Cloud Console through deployed virtual Cloud Gateway appliances.
-The appliances communicate with on-premises vCenter Servers and transmit the metered infrastructure usage to the VMware Cloud, enabling a pay-for-what-you-use level of consumption economics.
+The appliances communicate with customer managed, on-premises vCenter Servers and transmit the metered infrastructure usage to the VMware Cloud, enabling a pay-for-what-you-use level of consumption economics.
 For VxRail environments, all this is delivered with VxRail operations compatibility in mind.
 VMware Cloud Services and VMware Cloud Console interactions are complementary to the value-added on-premises infrastructure management environment that VxRail offers through Dell CloudIQ, the VxRail HCI System Software, and its integrations with VMware Cloud Foundation SDDC Manager.

 VMware Cloud Console does not replace existing on-premises VxRail infrastructure operations tools when using vSphere+ and vSAN+ with VxRail.
 In fact, using them together delivers a complementary and automated lifecycle management experience for customer-managed vCenters and VxRail clusters, simplifying the operations for cluster management for customers.